A Quantum Annealing Algorithm for Finding Pure Nash Equilibria in Graphical Games: Experiments

-Additionally, a Random Search (RS) algorithm was implemented, which acts like the BF algorithm, but tries to randomly find combinations of best response sets, which correspond to a Nash equilibrium.
+Additionally, an Iterated Best Response (IBR) algorithm was implemented \cite{roughgarden2016twenty}.
+In each iteration, one player changes his action to the best action that is the best response to the other players their action.
+This is repeated until a PNE is reached.
+In that case, the algorithm starts again from an randomly generated global strategy profile, to find other PNE.
 Furthermore it takes a timespan as an input parameter and terminates after a timeout occured.